honetools/formats/Device API.md

-# Sway device API
+# Hone device API

-The Sway tool discovers compatible apps devices over Bonjour, looking for “_sway._tcp” service type.
+The Hone tool discovers compatible apps devices over Bonjour, looking for “_hone._tcp” service type.
 It then uses the protocol to get info about the apps running on devices, and to set the parameter values.
 Devices that implement the protocol below are compliant with this service type and may advertise themselves as such.
-This protocol is fully implemented by the official Sway libraries for iOS and OS X that you include in your app.
+This protocol is fully implemented by the official Hone libraries for iOS and OS X that you include in your app.

-The Sway protocol consists of a few implemented HTTP endpoints.
+The Hone protocol consists of a few implemented HTTP endpoints.

 ### Device info